History of the Community Land Trust Movement

 - A gathering of CLT organizers from the United States and Canada is convened by ICE at the old CNVA headquarters in Voluntown, Connecticut.

-- Stonesfield Community Trust established in rural Oxfordshire, widely recognized as being the first CLT in England.
+- Stonesfield Community Trust is established in rural Oxfordshire, widely recognized as being the first CLT in England.

 - New Communities Inc. loses its land and buildings to foreclosure.